AliExpress is the international arm of the Chinese retailing giant AliBaba, aiming to challenge online giants like Amazon and eBay.

-The Chinese online retailer Alibaba is using AliExpress to expand its reach outside of Asia and challenge online giants like Amazon and eBay… but is it safe to shop there?
-Are there any security vulnerabilities you should know about?
-Is AliExpress secure?
-And are you more likely to be the victim of fraud or counterfeiting if you shop there?
+But is it safe to shop there?
+How long will items take to arrive, and what happens if they don’t?
+Is AliExpress legit?
+And are you more likely to be the victim of fraud if you shop there?
 Here are the answers you need.

 What Is AliExpress?

 If you’re not familiar with AliExpress, here’s a quick primer: it’s a huge online retailer owned by The Alibaba Group, a multi-billion dollar corporation that started as a business-to-business buying and selling portal.
 It has since expanded to business-to-consumer, consumer-to-consumer, cloud computing, and payment services, as well.

 To give you an idea of just how big Alibaba is, they reported over $25 billion in sales on Singles’ Day (November 11) 2017.

 AliExpress is Alibaba’s online consumer marketplace for international buyers (while TaoBao is for China).
 It allows small businesses in China to sell to customers all over the world.
 Just like Amazon, you can find just about anything there.
 Unlike Amazon, all of the sellers on AliExpress are a third party: AliExpress itself does not sell anything.
 They just provide the marketplace.